 Our accounting integrations give you the ultimate flexibility for reporting, allowing you to choose from three entry date options.

-Note: If you elect to have the end of the pay period as your entry date, Gusto will default to the check date for any payroll with no pay period, such as an off-cycle payroll.
+Note: If you elect to have the end of the pay period as your entry date, Gusto will default to the check date for any payroll with no pay period, such as an off-cycle payroll or a contractor payment.

 Change your entry date options